MartinPons/BookingAnalysis/README.md

 - **BookingData.py**: code containing the **Booking** class
 - **rearrangements.py**: code containing functions **get_stay_df** and **group_stay_df** to rearrange and aggregate booking related DataFrames using the Booking class
+- **comparisons.py**: first versions of functions to perform YoY and similar comparisons
+- **analysis.py: this file contains classes from which perform analysis, at this stage only the class StayDataFrame is partially implemented
 - **licencse.txt**: terms of use
 - **__init__.py**: package init file
 - **setup.py**: package setup